bwoodsend/polycotylus/docs/source/example-gui/index.rst

 .. image:: localised.jpg

-The locale IDs (the ``es``, ``ar`` or ``sh_CN`` keys from above) are tricky to find. `polycotylus` is designed to help you find the IDs corresponding to any given dialect.
+The locale IDs (the ``es``, ``ar`` or ``sh_CN`` keys from above) are tricky to find. `polycotylus` is designed to help you find and avoid screwing up the IDs corresponding to any given dialect.

 A locale ID uses the format ``language_COUNTRY@modifier`` (note the case of each part) where all but the ``language`` part is optional.
 To construct a locale ID